ericbreh/fpga-uart-alu/README.md

 # FPGA UART ALU

-Verilog UART controlled ALU implementation.
+An FPGA-based Arithmetic Logic Unit implementation with UART communication interface.
 This project enables performing arithmetic operations by sending commands over UART from a computer to an FPGA board.

 ## Features